 In connection with the completion of the Merger, ratings agencies may reevaluate Energy Transfer's and Enable's credit ratings.
 Energy Transfer and Enable expect that the debt of the combined company will qualify for an investment-grade credit rating consistent with Energy Transfer's current rating; however, credit rating agencies perform independent analysis when assigning credit ratings and there can be no assurances that such ratings will be achieved in connection with the Merger or maintained in the future.
 The analysis includes a number of criteria including, but not limited to, business composition, market and operational risks, as well as various financial tests.
 The combined company's ratings upon completion of the Merger will reflect each rating organization's opinion of the combined company's financial strength, operating performance and ability to meet the obligations associated with its securities.
-Failure to qualify for an investment-grade credit rating or a downgrade may increase Energy Transfer's and Enable's cost of borrowing, may negatively impact Energy Transfer's and Enable's ability to raise additional debt capital, may negatively impact Energy Transfer's and Enable's ability to successfully compete, and may negatively impact the willingness of counterparties to deal with Energy Transfer and Enable, each of which could have a material adverse effect on the business, financial condition, results of operations and cash flows of Energy Transfer and Enable, as well as the market price of their respective securities.
+Failure to qualify for an investment-grade credit rating or a downgrade may increase Energy Transfer's and Enable's cost of borrowing, may negatively impact Energy Transfer's and Enable's ability to raise additional debt capital, may negatively impact Energy Transfer's and Enable, each of which could have a material adverse effect on the business, financial condition, results of operations and cash flows of Energy Transfer and Enable, as well as the market price of their respective securities.